No. 4 Stanford women top No. 9 Arizona, wrap up Pac-12 title

 STANFORD, Calif.
+(AP) — Stanford spent two months on the road this season because of local health department restrictions on sports — a major reason why winning the Pac-12 Conference title was deeply meaningful for Hall of Fame coach Tara VanDerveer’s team.

+Among the many championships on VanDerveer’s resume, this was one of the most special.

-(AP) — Kiana Williams scored 15 points and No. 4 Stanford clinched its first regular-season Pac-12 Conference crown in seven years, beating ninth-ranked Arizona 62-48 on Monday night.
+Kiana Williams scored 15 points and No. 4 Stanford clinched its first regular-season league title in seven years, beating ninth-ranked Arizona 62-48 on Monday night.

+“I’m glad I was wearing my mask.
+I have to say I get a little emotional because it’s such a great thing that this team has accomplished,” VanDerveer said.
+“But not only that, it’s how they have been as teammates, how they have been mature.
+It’s been amazing, so you want good things for people who are like that.
+I’m really proud of the leadership of our team.
+I’m really proud of the sisterhood.
+They really care about each other, the unselfishness.
+And I told our team that.
+There’s not a team I’ve wanted it so badly for with this team.”

 Lexie Hull added 16 points and nine rebounds for the Cardinal (21-2, 18-2 Pac-12), who won their 10th straight game to capture the program’s first league title since 2014.
 Oregon won the past three.